-ACBI has five Indiana city and regional affiliates.
+ACBI has three Indiana city and regional affiliates.
 These groups meet periodically and participate in ACBI annual conventions.
 The ACBI officers and board meet quarterly and more frequently, if required.

 ACBI publishes the FOCUS four times per year.
 The FOCUS is a free newsletter with a statewide readership and it is produced in large print, audio cassette, IBM-compatible computer disc, or as an e-mail file.
 It contains articles on employment, legislation, sports and leisure activities, new products and services, human interest and other information of value to people who are blind or visually impaired.